tanaymukherjee/Dissecting-Yelp-Dataset/README.md

 - [x] This module is completed

+## Extra Credit: Automating data upload directly into S3 using Kaggle APIs
+To write a python or bash script that leverages the kaggle API module to download the dataset and the AWS boto3 module to upload to S3.
+This script must run in a docker container and it should work for anyone’s AWS and Kaggle accounts for any dataset.

+All the neccesary info is available [here](https://github.com/tanaymukherjee/Dissecting-Yelp-Dataset/blob/master/Script/Info.md)

 ## Appendix
 All the additional info about the project - the tools used, the servers required, system configuration, references, etc are included in this section.